-Since $Z\bar{Z}$ and $\bar{Z}Z$ share the same eigenvalues ($\{P,Q\}=0$ thus $P$ flips the sign of eigenvalues of $Q$, but after squaring these two eigenvalues with opposite signatures become the same), and there is no internal structure in $Z$ (in this case $R$ is a symmetry of $Q$, $[R,Q]=0$, but $R^2=1$, thus $R$ cannot provide any further degeneracy), we obtain that $H$ has a two-fold degeneracy. \\ \\ Similar with the previous $N \bmod 8=2$ case, we can take the operator $Q$ and $H$ as the whole matrices instead of blocks.
-For $H$ we notice that the transposing operations make the exchange of these two sectors.
+Since $Z\bar{Z}$ and $\bar{Z}Z$ share the same eigenvalues ($\{P,Q\}=0$ thus $P$ flips the sign of eigenvalues of $Q$, but after squaring these two eigenvalues with opposite signatures become the same), and there is no internal structure in $Z$ (in this case $R$ is a symmetry of $Q$, $[R,Q]=0$, but $R^2=1$, thus $R$ cannot provide any further degeneracy), we obtain that $H$ has a two-fold degeneracy. \\ \\ Similar to the previous $N \bmod 8=2$ case, we can take the operator $Q$ and $H$ as the whole matrices instead of blocks.
+For $H$, we notice that the transposing operations make the exchange of these two sectors.
 However, the symmetric matrix statement is basis-dependent.
-Formally, similar with the quarternion Hermitian case, we can extend the definition of symmetric matrix by the following.
+Formally, similar to the quaternion Hermitian case, we can extend the definition of the symmetric matrix by the following.
 Define